Past Journey of Faith Events

 January 8 | Steps on Our Journey Forward, Part 4 | The Transition Team/Search Committee guided us on the final leg of our visioning process.
 We developed a ministry plan of action for the ongoing mission of St. Paul’s UCC based on our core values, looking three to five years ahead.

-January 15 | Transition Together Event: Identifying Our Expectations of Clergy Who Serve as Partners in Ministry with Us | Interim Lead Minister Cindy Mueller, along with the Transition Team/Search Committee, facilitated a conversation around this topic so that we might more clearly articulate our expectations of a new Lead Minister and our current Associate Minister.
+January 15 | Transition Together Event: Identifying our expectations of clergy who serve as Partners in Ministry with us | Interim Lead Minister Cindy Mueller, along with the Transition Team/Search Committee, facilitated a conversation around this topic so that we might more clearly articulate our expectations of a new Lead Minister and our current Associate Minister.
 How might we be in partnership with them?
 How might we partner with them in ways that enrich this beloved community?

-January 22 | Pursuit of a Call from Traditional to Humanitarian Medicine | Dr. Aidan Gromoll--a pediatrician from Wisconsin, Associate Minister Clare Gromoll’s sister, and a friend of St. Paul's UCC--spoke about her journey from traditional medicine in the US to the humanitarian field.
-After completing her pediatric residency, she worked as a pediatrician in Illinois until 2013, when she opted to leave her position to volunteer in settings that are resource-poor.
+January 22 | Pursuit of a Call from Traditional to Humanitarian Medicine | Dr. Aidan Gromoll — a pediatrician from Wisconsin, Associate Minister Clare Gromoll’s sister, and a friend of St. Paul's UCC — spoke about her journey from traditional medicine in the US to the humanitarian field.
+After completing her residency, she worked as a pediatrician in Illinois until 2013, when she opted to leave her position to volunteer in settings that are resource-poor.
 She initially participated in several short-term missions in Haiti.
-She’s spent the past four years providing care for refugees and internally displaced persons in the following countries: Germany, Greece (six times), Turkey, Serbia, Bosnia, Iraqi Kurdistan (twice), Bangladesh (four times), Lebanon (twice), and Honduras.
+She’s spent the past four years providing care for refugees and internally displaced persons in Germany, Greece (six times), Turkey, Serbia, Bosnia, Iraqi Kurdistan (twice), Bangladesh (four times), Lebanon (twice), and Honduras.
 Aidan discussed motivation, challenges, rewards, practical issues, and future plans.

 January 29 | Forces Driving Guatemalans to Emigrate, Impediments Being Built to Stop Them | In July 2019, guest speaker Wayne Bjorlie traveled for a week in Guatemala with a group under the auspices of Mayflower UCC.
 Their core objective is always to observe first-hand the effects on the indigenous population of racism and government-sponsored discrimination.
 For many, this was not their first trip.
 Their journey together was aimed at illuminating some of the causes of migration to the U.S., since the issue was then front-page news here.
-Wayne discussed some of the group’s observations and show slides.
+Wayne showed slides and discussed some of the group’s observations.

 December 4 | Caring for Yourself through Holiday Stress | Lori Peiffer guided our conversation.
 Lori is a clinical psychologist, active member of our congregation, and parent of high school- and college-age sons.
 The holidays are a busy time and might not always be “the most wonderful time of the year.”
 We considered what can make the holidays stressful.
 We also took time to identify specific challenges we face in this season and discuss specific ways of caring for ourselves as we move with intentionality through what can be a stressful time.